• Home

 Question in a Google Forms questionnaire.
 In the question box is another box around a vertical ellipsis with a dropdown menu.
 The option "Go to section based on answer" is selected.

 Google Forms offers pre-built templates for all kinds of common use cases, including customer feedback and event registration.
-To browse this collection, go to Google Forms, and then click Template gallery.

 Home page of Google Forms with an arrow pointing to Template gallery.

-6. Save Google Forms responses in Google Sheets
+How to save Google Forms responses in Google Sheets

 By default, Google Forms responses are stored in Google Forms itself.
 But if you'd rather save them in Google Sheets, it's really easy to do.